silverstee1/KunaiGC-Wiki/Where-to-Start.md

 Now you need an **KunaiGC**.
 The **KunaiGC**-Boardfiles are available in this GitHub-Repository so you'll be able to order the PCBs and all needed components by yourself.
 The soldering is not that hard, if you've done similar things before.

+**And a quick note: You do this mod to your Gamecube on your own risk!
+We are not responsable to any damage, that happens during installation.**